-Such formulas can be formally deduced from the our preceding constructions by considering sheaf theories $\cS:Corr_k\to\cA$ with values in an $\oo$-category $\cA$ other than that of dg categories.
+Such formulas would follow from a good formalism of ``stack theories", the higher unstable analogs of sheaf theories, such as the assignment $X\to ShvCat_k(X)$.
+Such stack theories could be formulated as symmetric monoidal functors $\uS:\uCorr_k\to\cA$ out of a correspondence $(\infty,2)$ (or more naturally $(\infty,3)$) category with values in a category $\cA$ such as that of module categories for $dgCat_k$.
 Namely, we are interested in categorified analogues of $\cD$ and $\cQ$, taking values in the $\oo$-category $\Pr^L$ of presentable $\oo$-categories, in which we assign to a scheme or stack $X$ the $\infty$-category of quasicoherent sheaves of module categories over $\D$ or $\cQ$.
 Since such theories have not been fully constructed yet, we will only briefly sketch the idea.